amirahnasihah/frontend-development/02-frontend-with-react/03-components/state-and-lifecycle.md

 So, this way I will use an `useEffect` hook.
 And now what I'm going to do here is that I'm going to write a `useEffect` and this `useEffect` will have two arguments, `useEffect(args1, args2)`

-The first arguments will be a `function` or a side effect that you want to run and the second argument will be a dependency array.
+The first argument will be a `function` or a side effect that you want to run and the second argument will be a dependency array.
 I will use an arrow function as the first argument.

 ```js
 useEffect(() => {})
 ```

 And the second argument will be the dependency array.
-So this dependency array will depend on these State variable.
+So this dependency array will depend on these State variables.

 So, now what I'm going to do here is that let's have a `console.log()` and I'm going to have here a string of `"component mounted or updated"`.